justagist/justagist/README.md

 - I like creating robot interfaces and implementing algorithms for testing the capabilities of intelligent robot systems.
 - I especially enjoy working with robot manipulators in the context of assembly tasks involving challenging interaction dynamics and complex control strategies.
-- I also like discovering new things (codes, algorithms, languages, music, etc.) and trying them out in my own way.
+- I also like discovering things (codes, algorithms, languages, music, etc.) and trying them out in my own way.

 <h4 markdown="1">Get in touch</h4>